Today's Top Gainer

 INDUSTRY STRUCTURE AND DEVELOPMENT

+Over the recent years, Indian footwear industry has seen a change in perception from basic consumption to a fashion and style consumption, thanks to an increase in disposable income, growing fashion consciousness and increase in discretionary spending.
+This has helped the Indian footwear industry too, which is now the second largest producer and third largest consumer of footwears in the world.
 The Indian footwear industry has witnessed a metamorphosis growth with the advent of new retail brands in the market.
 The industry has grown by leaps & bounds in the last decade with the introduction of new technology and inflow of investments.
 Your Company is predominantly engaged in the manufacturing of Light Weight Hawai Chappals, Canvas Shoes, PVC Shoes, Synthetic Leather Chappals, Fancy Chappals and also engaged in manufacturing of EVA Injected Footwear.
 Your Companys brand name LEHAR has built up a better image over the other brands available in the local market.
 The major demand in non leather footwear sector is of PU Chappals because it is the cheapest footwear available in India.
 The PU Chappals have captured 75% of demand in rural areas, because in rural areas people use this product as multipurpose footwear.

 India is attracting various established fashion brands of the world as well as retailers who are reorienting their focus on the domestic footwear market, which has led to a significant increase in the market of retail outlets nationwide.
 Footwear industry has growth potential to be a $ 80 Billion industry by 2030, which means a CAGR of approximately, 20% in the next 15 years with great potential for exports and a huge domestic market.